Problem Solving Techniques

 - Determine the scope of the problem.
 Does it affect individuals, groups, departments, the facility, the company, or the industry?

 - Write a descriptive problem statement.
 Problem statements should be operational.
-That is, they should be expressed in measurable/observable outcomes.
+That is, they should be expressed using measurable/observable terms.
 For example; "There has been a 50% increase in the number of strain/sprain injuries in the warehouse over the last six months."

 - Determine if a problem really exists.
 Is the problem statement accurate?
 It's crucial that the group achieve consensus on the problem statement.